 Did you know?

-In 2012, Dropbox was hacked and 68 million user passwords were leaked on the internet.
+In 2012, Dropbox was hacked and 68 million user passwords were leaked on the Internet.

-Some issues are:
+Some potential issues with Filecoin are:

 - 🚗 Speed - Instead of accessing one server, it needs to access multiple servers to piece together documents when required.
-This depends on servers being online and internet speeds.
+This depends on servers being online and Internet speeds.

-Is it safe?
+Is Filecoin safe?

 Saving your documents on someone else’s computer is risky.
 However, Filecoin splits up data, a bit like shredding it, so nobody can piece it together.
 However, it knows how the data fits together and rearranges it when it’s requested.